Jetchisel/vboxinit/README.md

       the script runs the vms as a normal user that is defined in /etc/default/virtualbox and belongs to the vboxusers group so you will not worry about running the script as root.

+vboxinit comes from the phpvirtualbox project which works for sysV init.This is the modified/rewritten version for openSuSE using systemd.Kudos to Ian Moore the autor of phpvirtualbox